PM Modi praises Merkel; holds extensive deliberations on bilateral ties with German Chancellor | Politics

 - Italy

-Prime Minister Narendra Modi on Sunday met Angela Merkel here on the sidelines of the G20 Summit and praised the German Chancellor for her immense contributions in strengthening the strategic bilateral ties.
+Prime Minister Narendra Modi on Sunday met Angela Merkel here on the sidelines of the G20 Summit and complimented the outgoing German Chancellor for her immense contributions in strengthening the strategic bilateral ties.

 Modi and Merkel held wide-ranging and fruitful talks on the strong bilateral relations and reaffirmed their commitment to maintain the close strategic partnership.